launchdarkly-labs/ansible-launchdarkly-collection/README.md

 ## Usage

-To use a module from the Ansible collection, reference the full namespace, collection name, and modules name that you want to use.
+To use a module from the Ansible collection, reference the full namespace, collection name, and module name that you want to use.
 Here's how:

 ```yaml
 ---